working-agile/price-calculator/README.md

 ### What should you do here?

-* Check out how the business rules are illustrated with scenarios
+* Check out how the following techniques have been applied:

+1. Scenario Template
+2. DataTableType

 ### Branches